 Rutgers University is a leader in transportation research and education.
 The focus of transportation research and educational activities is in both the Edward J. Bloustein School of Planning and Public Policy and the School of Engineering.
 In 1991, the National Transit Institute (NTI) was started at Rutgers as a congressional mandate under the Intermodal Surface Transportation Efficiency Act of 1991.
 In 1998, the Board of Governors established the Alan M. Voorhees Transportation Center, which has grown to include the Bicycle-Pedestrian Resource Center, the Safe Routes to School Resource Center, and most recently the New Jersey Travel Independence program.
-The School of Engineering, through the Department of Civil Engineering and Environmental Engineering, has created the Center for Advanced Infrastructure and Transportation (CAIT), currently a U.S. Department of Transportation National Transportation Center, focusing on state-of-good repair, but encompassing safety, security, environmental impacts, and asset management of roads, bridges, and ports.
+The School of Engineering, through the Department of Civil Engineering and Environmental Engineering, has created the Center for Advanced Infrastructure and Transportation (CAIT), currently the U.S. Department of Transportation Region 2 Transportation Center, focusing on state-of-good repair, but encompassing safety, security, environmental impacts, and asset management of roads, bridges, and ports.
 Other research centers include the Rutgers Infrastructure Monitoring and Evaluation Group in the Dept. of Civil and Environmental Engineering and the Center for Transportation Safety, Security and Risk at the Bloustein School.
 Additional faculty throughout the university engage in transportation-related research and are active collaborators with both research center faculty and staff.

 The Graduate Certificate in Transportation Studies is cross-disciplinary and administered by the School of Engineering and the Edward J. Bloustein School of Planning and Public Policy.
 The certificate is open to matriculated graduate students in the Department of Civil and Environmental Engineering and in the two graduate programs (Urban Planning and Policy Development, and Public Policy) of the Edward J. Bloustein School of Planning and Public Policy.
 In general, students will be enrolled at the master’s level and receive the transportation studies certificate signifying completion of the program at graduation.
 Under some circumstances, doctoral students may be admitted to the certificate program.